AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 |image12|

-3. Click the **Subscription ID** to open the subscription.
+3. Click the **Subscription Name** to open the subscription.
 4. On the Subscriptions page, select **Access control (IAM)** on the left.
-5. On the Access control (IAM) page, click **+ Add**.
+5. On the Access control (IAM) page, click **+ Add** > **Add role assignment**.
 6. Under Add role assignment, select the **Contributor** role for this app.
 If the Contributor role is too broad, you can later replace it with a custom role with specific permissions.
 Refer to `Use Azure IAM Custom Role <https://docs.aviatrix.com/HowTos/azure_custom_role.html>`_ for instructions.
-7. On the right, under Select members, in the Select search field, enter "aviatrix" into the field provided to search for the Aviatrix Controller app that you registered in the `Registering Your Aviatrix Controller Application <https://docs.aviatrix.com/HowTos/Aviatrix_Account_Azure.html#registering-your-aviatrix-controller-application>`_ section.
+7. Click **+ Select members**.
+On the right, under Select members, in the Select search field, enter "aviatrix" into the field provided to search for the Aviatrix Controller app that you registered in the `Registering Your Aviatrix Controller Application <https://docs.aviatrix.com/HowTos/Aviatrix_Account_Azure.html#registering-your-aviatrix-controller-application>`_ section.
 Your app should appear in the list below.
 Select your Aviatrix Controller app and click **Select** towards to the bottom.

 |image13|